 Photo credit: Robert Burgess

 Linda Burgess is the award winning author of novels, non-fiction titles and short stories and has also written for television.
-She has featured regularly as a book reviewer both in periodicals such as The NZ Listener and NZ Books, and on Radio New Zealand.
-She also reviews film and television for newspapers and magazines such as The Dominion Post, as well as monthly on Radio New Zealand’s Afternoons with Jesse Mulligan.
+Over the last twenty five years to date Linda has reviewed books for The Listener, The Dominion, Evening Post and Dominion Post, the Listener, and on Radio New Zealand with Kim Hill, to name a few, and on a regular basis The Spinoff, Landfall, NZ Books, and Reading Room.
+She also regularly reviews film and television for newspapers and magazines such as The Dominion Post, as well as monthly on Radio New Zealand’s Afternoons with Jesse Mulligan.
 In 2006 she was on the judging panel for the Montana New Zealand Book Awards as well as the novice section of the BNZ Katherine Mansfield Memorial Award.

 Her novel Between Friends was shortlisted for Best First Book of Fiction in the Montana New Zealand Book Awards (1995).
 She was runner-up in the BNZ Katherine Mansfield Memorial Short Story Competition (1997) and the Sunday Star Times Short Story Award (2000).
 She was a finalist in the Voyager Media Awards 2019 with her essay ‘We’d be called WAGs now’.
 In addition Linda was Writer in Residence at Massey University (1997).